nnicolosi/technical-challenge/README.md

 # Technical Challenge
 This repository is the starting point of a full-stack developer technical challenge.
-You'll need to have Node, NPM, and Docker installed on your machine.
+You'll need to have Node (v14.17.1), NPM (v6.14.13), and Docker installed on your machine.
 If you need to install any of these, here are some helpful links:

 - [Node and NPM](https://nodejs.org)
 - [Docker Desktop](https://docs.docker.com/desktop)